MarvinSunday/xFRAC/README.md

 3. They allow for easy NFT redemption from xFRAC wallets, as each unit of a rToken represents an NFT.
 <a name="conclusion"></a>
 ## Conclusion 📝
+xFRAC is the future of NFT trading and Liquidity on the XRP Ledger and in the real world.
+Currently,  xFRAC rTokenization ( NFT Fractionalization Process) is applied in the real world through the Tokenization and Fractionalization of Farming Investments and Real Estate Deeds.
+See the rPAPER for details.
+For the xFRAC platform to function, XLS-30D and XLS-39D must be amended on the XRP Ledger.
+Catch up on all things xFRAC in our Linktree https://linktr.ee/xfrac/

+The xFRAC Marketplace  is an XRPL Believers and Enthusiasts venture.
+Above the code and the real world applications, we seek to make other XRPL Users 589 steps ahead of the Crypto space.

+~Marvin & Obiajulu